SUPPORT US - YOU MAKE THE DIFFERENCE

 Bazaar, and Spring Gala and Auction

 In addition to the Annual Fund, our two large fundraisers are the fall bazaar and the spring gala and auction.
 The bazaar is a beloved 45-year tradition at WWS, which raises about $25,000, strengthens our parent and family community, and opens the School to a wider public.
 It takes a lot of hands to plan and carry out the bazaar, and we depend on each WWS parent to volunteer their time during the preparation and day off.
 We also count on you enjoying the day at the Bazaar!
-This year’s Fall Bazaar will be held on November 22.
+The Fall Bazaar is always the Saturday before Thanksgiving.

 The spring gala and auction has grown into a major fundraiser in the last few years.
 Last year more than $100,000 was raised for the operating budget, financial aid, equipment for our movement program and new stage lighting.
 The gala features a live auction, as well as a special appeal for financial aid and one or two important projects that are outside the budget.
 We also hold an online auction that raises additional funds that go to the operating budget.
 These auctions are made possible by donations of goods and services from parents and others in our community, local businesses, and others.
 The 2015 gala will be held on May 9 at Calleva Farm.